mor234/ex3-v1/README.md

 ## about our project:
 this project created for an assignment for object orientep programming course in Ariel University In the project we presents an implementation of a directed weighted graph with different methods and algorithms using by Python. the src contains different classes which represents the directional weighted graph and the methods you can do on it.
+There are three classes  in our project : the DiGraph and GraphAlgo and NodeData .

 ## the classes we use for this program:

 ## NodeData
-This class is used for our algorithm in  DiGraph and GraphAlgo classes its represents a node in the graph
+This class is used for our algorithm in  DiGraph and GraphAlgo classes its represents a single node in graph, for every node have unique key ,such as : the neighbors, the node that direct to him, tag, info, and dictionay of all his neighbors.

 ## Digraph
-This class implements a directed weighted graph.
+This class implements a directed weighted graph.  here there is a lot of method such as  operate sum operations on the graph, removeNode,  AddNode ,  conncet between two nodes and put weight for the edge.

-## Methods
+## His methods

 | Function  | Explanation |
 | ------------- | ------------- |